puigmontella/puigmontella.github.io/Mandalay.md

 <p align="justify">

 After embellishing the interior walls and ceiling, the next step was to build cabinets and wardrobes to store our clothes.
 Making the lower cabinet wasn't too tough, and it helped us hide the metal structure around the wheel.
 However, the upper cabinet was a completely different story.
-The van walls and ceiling are full of curved surfaces , so crafting those cabinets to fit precisely was quite a challenge.
+The van walls and ceiling are full of curved surfaces, so crafting those cabinets to fit precisely was quite a challenge.
 There were many trials and errors, but in the end, we were very happy with the result.
  </p>
 ![furniture_2](/assets/img/Mandalay/furniture_2.jpg "furniture_2")